Military history of Canada: Establishing an air force

 In 1918, the British Air Ministry established a Canadian bomber and fighter squadron in Europe, marking a second attempt at forming a Canadian air force.
 The Canadian government later assumed control of these two squadrons, forming the Canadian Air Force.
 This air force, however, never saw service and was completely disbanded by 1921.

 During the 1920s, the British government urged Canada to establish a peacetime air force, offering surplus aircraft.
 In 1920, the Canadian Air Force (CAF) was created under the Air Board, serving as a part-time or militia service for flying refresher training.
 After a reorganization the CAF became responsible for all flying operations in Canada, including civil aviation.
 The Royal Canadian Air Force (RCAF) took over civil flying responsibilities from the Air Board and CAF after its creation in April 1924.
 The Second World War saw the RCAF become a true military service.

 Spanish Civil War

-Canada did not participate in the Spanish Civil War (1936–1939), although over 1,500 Canadians volunteered to fight for the Spanish Republican faction.
+Canada did not participate in the Spanish Civil War (1936–1939), although more than 1,500 Canadians fought as volunteers for the Spanish Republican faction.
 Most volunteers were recent immigrants, Communist Party members, and former relief camp workers.